ghoshanjega/place-matrix/src/pages/products/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
     placematrix is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: If anything is required down here
-  description: >
+  description: >+
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    through our varied backgrounds, we seek to passionately integrate innovative research practices with traditional methods of urban design and master planning.

+    Working closely with designers, planners and institutes, we offer services related to 3-dimensional spatial network analysis that can plug-in into their workflow and allow them to explore a variety of evidence-based best option scenarios.

   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: supposed to be team at work
     image: /img/products-grid3.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: supposed to be team at work
     image: /img/products-grid2.jpg
   image3:
-    alt: Coffee beans
+    alt: supposed to be team at work
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
-    quote: >-
-      The first time I tried placematrix’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
-  - author: Philipp Trommler
+  - author: meow
-    quote: >-
+    quote: hidden for now
-      placematrix is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Pricing if needed. hidden for now
-  description: >-
+  description: meow
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: